ads-txt/validator/README.md

 ## How to run the project

 ### Preconditions:
-Befor running you need to check that Makefile will wark in your system.
+Befor running you need to check that Makefile will work in your system.
-Also you need to be sure that docker works in your system.
+Also you need enshure that docker works in your system.

 ## First way for installation